ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1/_index.md

 +++

 {{% notice noiframe %}}
 This textbook was authored for the **CIS 400 - Object-Oriented Design, Implementation, and Testing** course at Kansas State University.
-This section describes assignments specific to the **Fall 2022** offering of that course.
+This section describes assignments specific to the **Spring 2023** offering of that course.
 Prior semester offerings can be found [here](old).
 If you are not enrolled in the course, please disregard this section.
 {{% /notice %}}

 For this milestone, you are creating your first feature branch and release.
 You will repeat this process for every future milestone, so get it down now!